viveknarang/CatalogAPI/docs/source/index.html.md

 }
 ```

 Use this API endpoint to update your product information in the catalog.
-For now you need to pass the entire product object with updated parts (will be improved very soon).
-When you hit this endpoint the data in the database gets updated, product group data also gets updated automatically, search index is also updated and the cache entry is removed first and updated on the next GET call.
+For now you need to pass the entire product object with updated parts (this functionality will be improved very soon).
+When you hit this endpoint, the data in the products collection gets updated, product group data also gets updated automatically, search index is also updated and the cache entry is removed first and updated on the next GET call.

 ### HTTP Request